UntitledModGame/umg-mods/lootplot.s0.content/_planning/E25_SPRINT2.md

 ## (SPIKE)
 Make the destructive archetype better.
 We already have some ideas for this at top of `destructive.lua`.
 (REMEMBER: We want maximum synergies and strategy!!!
 Try to weave destructive archetype into other archetypes.
 It SHOULDN'T be standalone.)
+(NOTE:: it's **OKAY** if stuff is OP.
+We want to maximise FUN.
+Not balance.)

 - Make ROTATE archetype more "global".
 Currently it's a bit... standalone.